darkrenaissance/darkfi/IDEOLOGY.md

 # Definition of Democratic Civilization

-From "The Sociology of Freedom" by Abdullah Ocalan.
+From 'The Sociology of Freedom: Manifesto of the Democratic Civilization, Volume 3' by Abdullah Ocalan.

+Annotations are our own.
+The text is otherwise unchanged.

+## What is the subject of moral and political society?

 The school of social science that postulates the examination of the existence and development of social nature on the basis of moral and